ARelaxedScholar/DatabaseSQL-Project/README.md

         Password: SunflowerBooking1234!

 Steps to Install and Run the Application
-    Clone the project or extract the .zip file Use the following command to clone the project from GitHub: https://github.com/ARelaxedScholar/DatabaseSQL-Project.git
+    Clone the project from GitHub: https://github.com/ARelaxedScholar/DatabaseSQL-Project.git
         This will launch the UI where you can interact with the booking features and explore the available functionalities.
     Install the necessary dependencies (for both frontend and backend):
         For frontend:
             npm install
-        For backend (if applicable, add specific steps for Go or any other technology used).
+        For backend:
+            npm install @supabase/supabase-js
     Navigate to project folder
         Run the Frontend UI
     To test the user interface (UI), simply open the welcome.html file in your browser.
 You can do this by: Right-clicking the file and selecting "Open with" your preferred browser.
     Test the Backend (Database Interaction)
-    To test the backend and interact with the Supabase database, you can use tools like Postman or the command line.
+        To test the backend, interact with the UI and use the credentials written up top and check on the new changes in the Supabase database.
-        Using Postman:
-            You can set up requests (GET, POST, etc.) to interact with the Supabase database by entering the appropriate API endpoints.
-No environment variables are required, as Supabase is accessible directly via the API.
-        Using the Command Line:
-            You can interact with the database through the Supabase CLI or any command-line tool that supports SQL queries.
-No environment variables are required, as the connection details are hardcoded or specified directly in the command.

 Project Structure
 UI/: Contains the code for the frontend.